cpt-max/Docs/Build Requirements.md

 </ItemGroup>
 ```

-If you are already building MonoGame from source, there's nothing special, just switch (or merge) to the compute fork, and don't foget that you have to use the updated content builder (MGCB and MGFXC) for compiling your content.
+If you are already building MonoGame from source, there's nothing special, just switch (or merge) to the compute fork.<br>
+Don't forget that you have to use the updated content builder (MGCB and MGFXC) for compiling your content.
 <br><br>
 You get the updated content builder automatically through Nugets if you have a proper [dotnet-tools.json](https://github.com/cpt-max/MonoGame-Shader-Samples/blob/overview/.config/dotnet-tools.json) file in your projects .config folder, as well as a tool restore section in your [.csproj file](https://github.com/cpt-max/MonoGame-Shader-Samples/blob/overview/ShaderSampleGL.csproj).
 ```xml